Domestic Renewable Heat Incentive Extended Until March 2022

 The Plug-in Car Grant is administered by OLEV and was designed to encourage people to invest in electric vehicles, offering £3,500 towards a new electric car.

-Will we see an increase in the amount of people switching to electric cars?
+Will we see an increase in the number of people switching to electric cars?

 Seeing the Government so committed to rewarding users for investing in renewable energy is great to see, and gives us a lot of hope for the future of renewable technology.